-A doctoral student, after consultation with their advisor, will secure a total of five faculty members for their Dissertation Supervisory Committee.
-These members in general will be from the Graduate Faculty-a classification defined and managed by the ASU Graduate College.
-All SESE faculty members are on the Graduate Faculty, along with various researchers and lecturers.
+A doctoral student, after consultation with their advisor shall before their next annual reporting period, but no later than a year from passing the comprehensive exam, secure a total of five faculty members for their Dissertation Supervisory Committee.
+The Supervisory Committee will oversee the student's dissertation research after they are advanced to candidacy and through defense and graduation.
+The supervisory committee members, in general, will be from the Graduate Faculty-a classification defined and managed by the ASU Graduate College.
+All SESE faculty members are on the Graduate Faculty, along with various other faculty, including researchers and lecturers.
 Most Graduate Faculty can be committee chairs or co-chairs.
 Students who wish to add members to the Graduate Faculty should contact the Graduate Coordinator for the procedures.